devvvpatel98/GenAI-RAG/README.md

    ```
 ### Running the Application

-Launch OnBoard Express with the following command:
+Launch Enterprise CodeBuddy with the following command:

  ```bash
    streamlit run app.py